 Yes, there are several options available to you, from free tax software to Free Tax clinics.

-NETFILE is the electronic tax filing service from CRA.
-It allows individuals to file their own taxes directly to CRA using a certified software.
+NETFILE is an electronic tax filing service from CRA.
+It allows individuals to file their own taxes directly to CRA using certified software.

 Yes, you can file your tax to CRA using one of the approved tax software as a first-time tax filer.